Wiladams/svg2b2d/README.md

 }
 ```

-At the moment, the conversion does not right size the BLImage, nor does it scale the graphic to fit the specified size.
-That will come in a future update.
+The generated image will be the size of the .svg.

-If you want to try the genimage.exe it's like this:
+If you want to try the svg2png.exe it's like this:

-genimage.exe filename.svg  fileout.png
+svg2png.exe filename.svg  fileout.png

+If you leave off the "fileout.png", it will use 'output.png' as the filename.

 And that's it!